February 14, 2025

 Purchases

-Excluding Microsoft, the market still grew at a healthy pace.
-In fact, 2024 growth over 2023 was higher when excluding Microsoft, albeit off a smaller base.
-Q4 2024 was 100% non-Microsoft, though more buyers are still required to build the base for the Durable CDR market going forward.
+Excluding Microsoft, the market still grew at a healthy pace: 2024 percentage growth was higher when excluding Microsoft, albeit off a smaller base.
+Q4 2024 was 100% non-Microsoft, though more buyers are still required to build the base for the durable CDR market going forward.

 Top Purchases

-Google has made numerous purchases through Frontier but in 2024, increasingly put its name forward as the purchaser of four deals in the top 20, totalling 500,000 tonnes.
+Google has long purchased under the umbrella of Frontier but in 2024, increasingly put its name forward as the purchaser of four deals in the top 20, totalling 500,000 tonnes.
 This was predictable: in March 2024, in response to the US Department of Energy’s Carbon Dioxide Removal Program, Google pledged to purchase at least $35M in carbon credits within 12 months.

 Where else might future purchases come from?
 In October 2024, Meta pledged to purchase at least $35M in carbon removal credits over the next year.
 It is unclear, however, how much will be durable (vs nature-based) since Meta expressed interest in nature-based solutions in June 2024 and departed from Frontier in August 2024.